Olten–Bern railway line: Born line

 The Born line, named after Born mountain, which it passes, was opened on 2 April 1981, to bypass the Aarburg Oftringen station, connecting Olten station directly with Rothrist station.
 It is now the access route to the Mattstetten–Rothrist new line.

-The line from Olten to Aarburg-Oftringen was limited to 40 km/h and therefore was an obstacle to the operation of express trains between Bern and Zurich.
+The line from Olten to Aarburg-Oftringen was limited to 40 km/h and therefore was an obstacle to the operation of express trains between Bern and Zürich.
 This line also had to absorb all trains to Bern and Lucerne on two tracks and had therefore reached capacity.
 Therefore, the SBB began the construction of a new line between Olten and Rothrist, coinciding with the modernization of Olten station.
 Construction started in 1976 and scheduled operations on the line began on 31 May 1981.

-The line is designed for a maximum speed of 140 km/h and although it is only 5.5 km long it saved 3–4 minutes between Zurich and Bern.
+The line is designed for a maximum speed of 140 km/h and although it is only 5.5 km long it saved 3–4 minutes between Zürich and Bern.
 In addition, together with the modernization of Olten station, it significantly increased the capacity of the lines from Olten to Bern and Lucerne.